Brqje/AdiBags-BetterCategories/README.md

 easier.

-I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC items as well, to be used for BCC.
-It uses even more fine-tuned categorization/auto sorting for both Classic & BCC content.
+I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature WotLK and TBC items as well, to be used for Classic WotLK and TBC.
+It uses even more fine-tuned categorization/auto sorting for Classic WotLK, TBC and Vanilla content.
 It's modified for all the requirements of both leveling and raiding, presenting inventory contents in a streamlined way.

-This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic Era 1.13.x or Burning Crusade Classic 2.5.x.
-It works on both versions, adapting categories and sub-classifications to the content.
+This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic WotLK 3.4.x, Burning Crusade 2.5.x or Vanilla 1.14.x.
+It works on all these versions, adapting categories and sub-classifications to the content.
 It fits seamlessly into the existing AdiBags framework, as it can be configured, re-ordered, and disabled like any other AdiBags filter.

-I've included specific categorization for over 2200 items:
+I've included specific categorization for over 4600 items:

-- Approximately 1500 Vanilla items
+- Approximately 1600 Vanilla items
+- Approximately 1100 TBC items
-- Approximately 700 TBC items
+- Approximately 1800 TBC items

 The general idea is that consumables which share buff slots or cooldowns are grouped into sub-categories.
 For instance: